Nabla Dictation

 iOS / Android Apps

 You can use your smartphone as a microphone with Nabla Dictation.
-It is typically useful with desktop computers that don't have a good hardware microphone or external mic.
+It is typically useful with desktop computers that do not have a good hardware microphone or external mic.
 Download the app here:

 Hardware Microphone

 Nabla Dictation works with most hardware microphones.
 Nuance PowerMics II, III and IV.
-If your Mic buttons don't work as expected, please reach out to Nabla (see contact below).
+If your Mic buttons do not work as expected, please reach out to Nabla (see contact below).

 Scratchpad

-You have the option to open a “scratchpad” window if you start dictating while the cursor isn't active in a text field.
-That feature is in beta, and off by default.
-You can turn it on under “…” > Settings > General
+You have the option to open a “scratchpad” window if you start dictating while the cursor is not active in a text field.
+This feature is in beta and turned off by default, but can be turned on under “…” -> Settings -> General

-When this optional setting is on, if you start dictating while your cursor isn't in a text field, you will see a window appear on top of the floating bar.
-While you don't put your cursor in a text field, your voice will be transcribed directly in the scratchpad window.
+When this optional setting is on, if you start dictating while your cursor is not in a text field, you will see a window appear on top of the floating bar.
+When you do not put your cursor in a text field, your voice will be transcribed directly in the scratchpad window.

-If you click in a text field while the scratchpad is open, Nabla will continue transcription where ever the cursor is placed.
-Before closing the scratchpad, make sure you copy its content to port it over to its desired destination.
-Once the scratchpad window is closed, it's content is lost.
+If you click in a text field while the scratchpad is open, Nabla will continue transcribing where ever the cursor is placed.
+Before closing the scratchpad, make sure you copy its content to paste it over into its desired destination.
+Once the scratchpad window is closed, its content is lost.

 Supported voice commands